Probesys/agentj/docs/readme.md

 - **policyd-rate-limit**: rate limiting service used by **outsmtp**, get policies from **db**
 - *for tests only* **smtptest** and **badrelay**: see [tests](#tests) below

-> By default *ClamAV* run in the amavis containers, but you can run it externally (directly on the host or in a separated docker container)
+> By default *ClamAV* run in the amavis containers, but you can run it externally (directly on the host or in a separated container).
+See `.env.example` for details

 #### volumes